section-engineering-education/engineering-education/content/articles/multi-person-pose-estimator-with-python/index.md

 >The model can only detect six people in an image/video simultaneously, and 17 keypoint joints per person, i.e., nose, left eye, right eye, right ear, left ear, etc.

-Some of the use cases for this model would be:
+Some of the use cases for this model are:
-- If you have a yoga class, this model would tell you whether the poses for members are correct.
+- To determine the correctness of poses of yoga class members during a  yoga class.
-- If you have swimming lessons, this model would establish which swimmers have the best swimming strokes and those who need improvements.
+- To establish which swimmers have the best swimming strokes and those who need improvements during swimming lessons.
-- If you are supervising a tennis lesson, the model would help you analyze the people with correct and incorrect stroke positions.
+- During supervision of a tennis lesson.
+The model would help you analyze the people with correct and incorrect stroke positions.
-- We can use it in medical to identify abnormal poses in patients.
+- In medical contexts to identify abnormal poses in patients.

 To use the Multi-Person Pose Estimation model, we will need to perform three processes:
 1. Install TensorFlow and TensorFlow Hub.